eurozulu/commandgo/README.md

-Commando
+Mainline
 --------
 **Overview**
 A command line argument parser with a twist.
-Partly inspired by Java Spring's, container injection, Commando takes the concept of a 'bean' and translates it into a generic go struct.
+Partly inspired by Java Spring's, container injection, Mainline takes the concept of a 'bean', translated to a generic go struct, and applied a 'bean definition', the arguments on the command line, injecting values and parameters into it, from the command line.
-Using the command line arguments as the 'bean definition' it creates an instance of the strut and injects the values from the command line into it.

-Methods on the struct can be mapped to string commands and the remaining command line arguments, following that command, will be parsed into the correct data types for the method parameters it is mapped to.
+Methods on the struct are mapped to string commands and the remaining command line arguments, following that command, will be parsed into the correct data types for the method parameters it is mapped to.

 Field values in the struct automatically become argument 'flags', (arguments starting with '-' or '--') which, like the method parameters, can also be mapped into most data types.